ianjchadwick/LoRaWildfirePrevention-EC601Project/README.md

 ### API Acess:
 #### Adafruit.io Cloud Storage and Dashboard Set-up
 An API key from [Adafruit.io](https://io.adafruit.com/)(AF.io) is required.
-We use AF.io as a cloud data repository, and display the gathered data on [a dashboard](https://io.adafruit.com/IanJChadwick/dashboards/lora-wildfire-project).
+We use AF.io as a cloud data repository, and display the gathered data on a dashboard [demo of dashboard](https://io.adafruit.com/IanJChadwick/dashboards/lora-wildfire-project).
 * An AF.io feed was created for each data point (temperature, humidity, VPD, FWI, DMC and DC) for every node in order for the gateway to be able to transmit it to AF.io when it gets a packet from the node.
 >* See the [AF.io documentation](https://io.adafruit.com/api/docs/#adafruit-io-http-api) or the [learning guide](https://learn.adafruit.com/series/adafruit-io-basics) to get instructions on how to use the AF.io platform and library.
 * Additionally, a [dashboard](https://io.adafruit.com/IanJChadwick/dashboards/lora-wildfire-project) was created to provide a way to view the data.
 This dashboard was made public, so that anyone can view it, but options exist to make it private if desired.